twentyhq/twenty/README.md

 </p>

 # Quickstart
-You can access and use the alpha version on [app.twenty.com](https://app.twenty.com).
-Soon, we will release click-to-deploy buttons for Render and Railway.
+Access the alpha version at [app.twenty.com](https://app.twenty.com).
+Click-to-deploy buttons for Render and Railway are coming soon.

-For a local setup, please check [the documentation](https://docs.twenty.com/developer/local-setup).
+For local setup, refer to [the documentation](https://docs.twenty.com/developer/local-setup).
+Expect a quick and easy startup.
-It's a straightforward process that should have you up and running in minutes.

 # About
 We are building an Open Source CRM designed to be: enjoyable to use, easily extendable, and perfectly in-sync with your data.

 Twenty was created as a Public Benefits Company.
 This means we're legally bound to consider the impact of our decisions not just on shareholders, but also on society.

-Our belief is simple: great companies focus on helping people and meeting their users' needs above all.
+Our belief is simple: **great companies focus on helping people** and meeting their users' needs above all.
 The decision to go open source was therefore a natural one for us.
 It fits with our aim to do what's right and with our goals for the business:

 **For our users:**
 - We are committed to complete transparency regarding what we are building, allowing you to take a look inside and observe the intricate machinery in action.
 - This enables you to be a decisive actor of the roadmap by contributing or building your own tool.

 **For the developer community:**
-- We offer a self-hosted CRM solution that you can use for free, keeping your data own your own servers.
+- We offer a self-hosted CRM solution that you can use for free, keeping your data on your own servers.
 - We are developing a collection of reusable components, such as tables or kanban boards (coming soon).
 - We are introducing a new approach to CRM extensibility, one that can be managed by your engineering team instead of relying on external consultants (coming soon).